pawelgoj/CDFFL-Create-data-files-for-lammps-amorphous-simulations/README.md

 ![Window of app CDFFL](image.png "Window of app CDFFL")
 ## Usage
-If you use CDFFL.exe for widows run program CDFFL.exe in folder.
+If you want to use exe file for windows download CDFFL.rar (find it in Releases) and unpack it.
+Run program CDFFL.exe in unpacked folder.
 Complete the form and run application by `<Start>` button.
 Folders with data will appear in the previously chosen directory.
 Now you can add your starting data created by CDFFL (your_starting_data.txt) to your Lammps script e.g.:

 ```
 atom_style	charge